MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Indiv-adopt-diagnose.md

 * Reduce my after-hours collaboration to achieve a better work-life balance.
 * Spend more time with the people in my network who are aligned with my top priorities.

-After you have your objective, it's time to convert it into a measurable goal by using a MyAnalytics metric.
+After you have your objective, it's time to convert it into a measurable goal using a MyAnalytics metric.
 See [Set goals](../MyA-Adoption/Indiv-adopt-set-goals.md).